-What’s better than Christmas candy?
-Three different kinds, that’s what, people!
+What’s better than Christmas sweets?
+Three simple homemade Christmas sweets, that’s what, people.
 And aren’t they pretty?

 Not only three different tastes and textures to get your mouths around, but so simple, even your dog could make them.

 White and Milk Chocolate with Pistachios & Pepparkakor

 I loved the combination of milk and white chocolate, along with the mild spice from the pepparkakor.
 I used a pretty flower-shaped ice-cube tray, but any will do (or a baking silicone mould for candy).